 Hank split his junior year between two schools in Detroit, but really missed Cranbrook and wanted to return for his senior year.
 He begged his mother to find the tuition to send him back and she did, so he graduated from Cranbrook with his friends.
 He also scored extraordinarily high on his college entrance exam tests, so he was well situated to apply for college.

-Although Hank had several partial scholarship opportunities, he really wanted to attend the U.S. Military Academy at West Point where tuition, room and board would all be free subject to him giving the Army six years of his life after graduation.
+Although Hank had several partial scholarship opportunities, he really wanted to attend the U.S. Military Academy at West Point where tuition, room, and board would be free subject to him giving the Army six years of his life after graduation.
 Given his athletic prowess and college entrance exam scores, Hank believed he could get admitted—all he needed was to be nominated by his Congresswoman for a slot.
-When Hank visited her, she told him she had already made her nomination for West Point, but that she had a nomination available for the brand new Air Force Academy in Colorado Springs.
+When Hank visited her, she told him she had already made her nomination for West Point, but that she had a nomination available for the brand-new Air Force Academy in Colorado Springs.
 She said he and the other interested young men would have to take a test and she would give the person scoring highest her nomination.
 Hank scored the highest by far, but the Congresswoman still gave the nomination to another young man, making Hank an alternate.
-Hank was still offered admission, however he vowed never to vote for the Congresswoman because she went back on her word.
+Hank was still offered admission; however, he vowed never to vote for the Congresswoman because she went back on her word.

 Hank’s Air Force adventure began almost immediately after he graduated from Cranbrook School.
 He reported to the Air Force Academy on June 26, 1959, as part of the fifth class to attend, but the first class to actually live at the Academy for all four years in the newly finished dormitories.
 While the Academy was new, the military training was not—it was rigorous and nonstop.
 Hank and the other “doolies”, as the 4th Class cadets are called, soon found themselves running around getting haircuts and uniforms and learning who was in charge.